-Curriculum 2: Emerging computing models, software architectures, and intelligent systems
+Curriculum 2: Emerging computational models, software architectures, and intelligent systems

-Algorithms and architectures for computation and optimization.
+Algorithms and optimization for complex networks and emerging computational models.
 Scientific Supervisor: Prof. Guido Proietti

 Software engineering and intelligent systems Scientific Supervisor: Prof. Alfonso Pierantonio

 The research topics tackled in this research area can be partitioned into three main sub-areas, which are: Software Architecture, Model-Driven Engineering, Intelligent Systems.
 Around the concept of Software Architecture, several research topics are covered, ranging from the automated synthesis of architectural connectors, through functional (e.g. testing, model checking) and non-functional (e.g. performance, reliability) analysis of software, to (run-time) verification and validation.
 These topics are applied to different domains, such as Service-Oriented and Self-Adaptive Systems.
 The research on Model-Driven Engineering focuses on different forms of automated co-evolution in modeling ecosystems (e.g. metamodel/models, metamodel/transformations), bidirectionality in model transformations with an emphasis on non-bijective mappings, and model differences/versioning.
 Research in the area of Intelligent Systems concerns various fields of Artificial Intelligence and Computational Logic, in particular Artificial Agents (languages and formalisms, Complex Event Processing, run-time self-checking), Agent-based Cognitive Robotics, Learning and Evolving Agents.
 Advanced applications range from intelligent energy systems to bioinformatics and adaptive control.